 Emotional resilience can see you through your darkest hours, but it doesn't happen just because you wish for it.
-It takes some time and effort to build it, and you may need help.
+It takes some time and effort to build up emotional resilience.
 Resilience offers many benefits for you now and in the future.
 Here are 12 reasons to get started building resilience skills that you can carry throughout your life.

 What Is Resilience?

 Resilience is the ability to endure and bounce back from hardship and adversity.
 Resilient families, communities, and urban centers come together in times of crisis.
 They not only survive difficult situations, but they work through the tough times to improve their situations.

 Family resilience refers to the ability of a family or kin group to survive and even thrive through difficult times and situations.
 When a family is resilient, they find meaning in their crises.
 They maintain a positive approach to problems.
 They often place a high value on spirituality and encourage the ability to see problems in light of a higher purpose.

 Resilient families are flexible, well-connected, adept at interpersonal communications, emotionally expressive, and cooperative in problem-solving.
 Also, they know what resources are available to them and are skilled at accessing those resources.